payloadcms/payload/packages/plugin-stripe/README.md

 ### Development

-This plugin can be developed locally using any Stripe account that you have access to.
+For development purposes, there is a full working example of how this plugin might be used in the [demo](./demo) of this repo.
+This demo can be developed locally using any Stripe account, you just need a working API key.
 Then:

 ```bash
 git clone git@github.com:payloadcms/plugin-stripe.git \